-Mr. Petratis's successful leadership of global manufacturing companies brings significant experience and expertise to the Company's management and governance.
-In particular, Mr. Petratis has an extensive background in the building products industry, as well as strong experience with operations and lean manufacturing, distribution and channel marketing and management, the merger and acquisition process, and strategy development.
+Mr. Petratis has led the Company since 2013 and has extensive knowledge and deep understanding of the Company's global business, operations, people and strategic goals.
+Further, Mr. Petratis's previous successful leadership of global manufacturing companies brings significant experience and expertise to the Company's management and governance.
+In particular, Mr. Petratis has an extensive background in the building products industry, as well as strong experience with operations and lean manufacturing, distribution and channel marketing and management, the mergers and acquisitions process, and strategy development.